 When protecting our drinking water, you need backflow preventers strategically installed to offer that protection.
 Let our team of highly trained technicians install the mechanical device that creates a physical barrier to prevent water from flowing back.
-We have been installing backflow preventers throughout the Southeast, including North Carolina, South Carolina, Georgia, and Virginia, for many years.
+We have been installing backflow preventers throughout the Southeast, including North Carolina, South Carolina, and Georgia, for many years.
 You can count on Unifour Fire & Safety to successfully install your backflow preventers the first time, every time.

 Contact Unifour Fire & Safety if you’re interested in installing backflow preventers on your commercial property, industrial center, hospital, or apartment community.

 A backflow preventer needs to be inspected on a routine basis.
 This isn’t just a suggestion but a requirement by the National Fire Protection Association (NFPA) and your local municipality.
 All testers must be licensed and certified through a state-, county-, or city-approved agency.

 During this test, water is manipulated through the device to ensure that check valves close and/or relief valves open.
 Since backflow preventers are mechanical devices with metal, plastic, and rubber parts under constant water pressure, they do have parts that will fail and need replacement or repair.
 In some cases, full replacement of the device or assembly will be necessary to uphold the integrity of our water supply.

 Routine backflow preventer testing is crucial to protect drinking water from becoming contaminated.
 Our team at Unifour Fire & Safety can install, inspect, or test your backflow preventers in North Carolina, South Carolina, and Georgia—call us today at 866-511-5540866-511-5540!